go-playground/backoff/README.md

 What makes this different from other backoff libraries?
 1. Simple, by automatically calculating the exponential factor between the min and max backoff times; which properly tunes to your desired values.
-2. Provides an optional `AutoTune` function which will adjust the min backoff duration based upon successful backoff durations.
+2. Provides an optional `AutoTune` function which will adjust the min backoff duration based upon successful backoff duration retries.

 Why AutoTune?